TCKnickerbocker/RDT_Simulator/README.md

-# RDT Data Transfer Simulation
+# Reliable Data Transfer Simulation
-### This project sets up and simulates the transfer of packets between a server (A) and a client (B), allowing users to compare the performance of the go_back_n and stop_and_wait transfer protocols
+### This project sets up and simulates the transfer of packets between a server (A) and a client (B), allowing users to compare the performance of the go_back_n and stop_and_wait transfer protocols.
+This simulation focusses on movement from the Network to the Application layers of the TCP/IP transfer model.
 Thomas Knickerbocker,03/20/2023
 ==================================================================